 Golf Ball Injuries: A Fair Way To Treat Golf Clubs?

 In Scotland, there are more than 550 golf courses and Moray has 9 of them.
 I’m a (sadly, very inactive) member of Moray Golf Club (Lossiemouth), which has two fantastic links courses.
 An appeal decision of the Court of Session from March 2013 has health and safety implications for golfers and golf clubs all over Scotland.
 The Facts of the Case The case of Phee –v- Gordon concerned an inexperienced golfer (Mr Phee) who sued Niddry Castle Golf Club in West Lothian and a member of the golf club (Mr Gordon) as the result Mr Phee losing his left eye after being struck by a golf ball from a wayward tee shot hit by Mr Gordon.
 Arguments that Mr Phee was partly to blame for his injury were rejected by the court.
 However, the appeal was successful in that Mr Gordon convinced the court that the blame which had been apportioned as 30% to the golf club and 70% to Mr Gordon following the initial hearing of evidence should be reversed – and more - on appeal.
-In other words, though the golf ball Continue Reading
+In other words, though the Continue Reading